We Work Mostly With Qualifying Small- to Mid-Sized Manufacturers.

 Any little “blip” in the system — variability in order mix, order volume, people absent, equipment issues, quality, anything! — is like a large rock being dropped into a pond, and ripples spread out, affecting everything and demanding instant responses to “fix” the problem.
 Trying for a balanced line in these environments just means that every day management spend most of their time running around, fighting fire after fire, no time to think or plan.
 Whack-A-Mole.

-But what about the “Waste?”
-Let’s examine the “waste” claim.
+Let’s examine this “waste” claim.
 If doing what I just described brought WIP down by 50%, in-plant cycle time down by 50%, almost eliminated previously chronic expediting, produced on-time delivery routinely in less than promised time, and boosted whole-plant productivity in the shape of, shipping more products from the same resources … is that waste?
-“Yes” according to dogma.
-“No”according to every tenet of common sense and business sense.

-When the purists still say “yes” … Sigh.
+The purists will still say “yes,” of course.
+Sigh.
 But you know what … they are partly right.
 What we built is just a foundation for ongoing improvement and there IS still a lot of room for improvement.
 And Lean may be the best source of those improvements.

 How does Synchronix do it?